vitalab/vitalab.github.io/deep-learning/_posts/2018-02-15-RNN_Reinforce.md

 </div>

-Here is an exemple of a recurrent controler generating the structure of a simple CNN (not clear what is input is though)
+Here is an exemple of a recurrent controler generating the structure of a simple CNN (the input is random noise)

 <div align="middle">
   <img src="/deep-learning/images/rnn_reinforce_arch_search/sc02.png" width="600">